Smaller Farms

 Lot 2 was bought by William Ottey Burton for £205.
 William Ottey Burton then wrote the following text on his May 31st 1856 contract: “I purchased the estate as an agent and on behalf of my sister Maria Burton to whom it is to be conveyed”.

-This farm comprised about 6 acres, and on the south side of Church Road between the church and “Butcher’s Corner”.
-The Farmhouse is now known as “White Cottage”.
+This farm comprised about 6 acres and was on the south side of Church Road between the church and ‘Butcher’s Corner’.
+The farmhouse is now known as ‘White Cottage’.
 The tribulations of farming are not limited to the weather and produce prices; in 1903 there was a court case involving this farm’s tenant who had completed his tenancy and was now living at Silfield.

 The defendant made a case that the property was left in much the same state as it had been when the tenancy started.
 Also in court were Robert D Day, James Quantrell and William Bothway all of whom supported the tenant and gave positive examples of how well he had gone about his farming.
 It was also mentioned that the previous tenant and butcher, Robert Brighton, who lived just across the road, had used the farmhouse as a store.
 Quantities of lard etc had caused the grease marks on the walls.
 Robert Day told the court that some of the farmhouse floors had been rotten years before the tenancy had begun.